Value.java

 * BSD-style license.
 See <a href="https://djunits.org/docs/license.html">DJUNITS License</a>.

-* @param <T> the value type for this unit
+* @param <V> the 'own' type for fluent design

 */